agarciamog/dependency_injection/Dependency injection course code - 2/README.md

 ### Composition Over Inheritance
 The main problem with inheritance is that it may lead to a deep hierarchy of classes.
 This hierarchy is fragile, and the implementation of derived classes can break or be forced to change with any change at the top of the hierarchy.

+## ServiceCollection
+A list of service descriptors that describes a service with its service type, implementation, and lifetime.

+## ServiceProvider
+The dependency engine, it knows how to resolve registered services.